 Location is Key

 You can also lower recovery times by ensuring that your recovery media is in the same location or platform as your recovery/ failover servers.
-Although cloud backups come with a lot of benefits, having the only copy of backup data on the cloud and trying to execute a recovery on your on-premise servers will result in several challenges.
+Although cloud backups come with a lot of benefits, having only a copy of the backup data on the cloud and trying to execute a recovery on your on-premise servers will result in several challenges.

 Downloading all your data may take days or even weeks.
 You should either keep a local copy of backup data on-premise (preferably offline) or recover your applications and workloads in the cloud.

 To achieve zero or near-zero RTO, organizations should leverage synchronous mirroring.
 This approach works by synchronously writing I/O from primary storage media to another mirrored system.
 The first system waits for acknowledgment from the second system before writing the next I/O set.
-The secondary copy is stored in an active state that enables immediate recovery — in essence, high-availability in a dual-node clustered server.
+The secondary copy is stored in an active state that enables immediate recovery — in essence, high availability in a dual-node clustered server.